Publishing Name: José Rino

 José's postdoctoral research, carried out at the Instituto de Medicina Molecular (IMM) in the lab of Prof. Carmo-Fonseca, focused on applying quantitative microscopy methods to study mRNA biogenesis and resulted in 5 published articles.
 In 2009, José was hired under the Ciência 2008 program by the IMM as Head of the Bioimaging Unit, the core microscope facility of the Institute.
 Between 2013 and 2016 José was also responsible for the Optical Imaging and Microscopy Platform of the Champalimaud Centre for the Unknown, Lisbon.
 In 2016 José was also appointed by the IMM as Head of the Flow Cytometry Facility, being responsible for both the Bioimaging and Flow Cytometry Facilities until 2020.

 José is currently Head of the Bioimaging Unit at the Instituto de Medicina Molecular João Lobo Antunes.
-He is the author of 30 original peer reviewed papers in international journals and has given more than 50 invited oral presentations.
+He is the author of more than 30 original peer reviewed papers in international journals and has given more than 50 invited oral presentations.
 He has also organized several courses on Microscopy and Flow Cytometry.